top of page

 IMG_1028.jpg

-meghan reed, MACP (she/her) - associate counsellor
+meghan reed, MACP (she/her) - registered provisional psychologist

-Meghan holds a Master of Arts degree in Counselling Psychology and has 9 years of experience working in mental health-related fields, including over 6 years of experience working in home-based and classroom-based settings where she assisted students, young children, and their families with a variety of therapeutic needs.
+Meghan has over 10 years of experience working in mental health related fields, including over 6 years of experience working in home-based and classroom-based settings where she assisted students, young children, and their families with a variety of therapeutic needs.
 Through her experiences, she developed a passion for advocating for mental health initiatives in her community.

 Meghan is 2SLGBTQ+ affirming, available to residents of Alberta.